Pumping Tips

 Investing in helpful supplies like disposable nursing pads to protect your clothing or uniform from unexpected leakage – particularly if you haven’t had a spare moment for a pumping break – and a comfortable nursing and pumping bra for the postpartum support and easy pumping access you deserve can often prove advantageous.
 These items often provide added comfort during a busy or irregular shift at work, particularly if you're on your feet most of the time.

-It may also be helpful to keep a detailed pumping log on hand, so you can conveniently track your pumping sessions in real-time, stay organized, and not skip a beat - or a session! - while balancing pumping with work.
+It may also be helpful to keep a detailed pumping log on hand or use an app such as Medela Family, so you can conveniently track your pumping sessions in real-time, stay organized, and not skip a beat - or a session! - while balancing pumping with work.

 Remember, there are laws in place that protect the rights of working moms in the U.S. and provide them with encouragement to continue breastfeeding.
 And, depending on which state you live in, you may have additional rights.
 It’s helpful to brush up on what your rights are, and how to discuss your plan to pump at work with your employer before you head back to work.